AntonioRobledo/Text_Editor/README.md

-# 19 Progressive Web Applications (PWA): Text Editor
+# Text Editor

-## Your Task
+## Description

-As you have progressed through this course, you have put together a number of impressive projects that you can show off to potential employers.
-This project is no exception; in fact, it features some of the most impressive expressions of the concepts you have learned so far.

-Your task is to build a text editor that runs in the browser.
-The app will be a single-page application that meets the PWA criteria.
-Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application will also function offline.
+This is progressive web application that serves as a text editor that is able to both in the browser and locally on a desktop.
+The app is a single-page application that meets the PWA criteria.
+Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+The application also functions offline.

-To build this text editor, you will start with an existing application and implement methods for getting and storing data to an IndexedDB database.
-You will use a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
-It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

-You will deploy this full-stack application to Heroku using the [Heroku Deployment Guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/heroku/heroku-deployment-guide).

 ## User Story